sillsdev/ptx2pdf/docs/ptx2pdf/output.md

 height of the box that is to be returned and the maximum depth of the two columns, which is a side effect of running `\c@lcboxheights`.
 From these we assemble a box that is centred.
-If there is a ColumnGutterRule then we create a vertical rule of an appropriate heigh inside an hbox which is shifted down by the ColumnGutterRuleSkip.
+If there is a ColumnGutterRule then we create a vertical rule of an appropriate height inside an hbox which is shifted down by the ColumnGutterRuleSkip.
 This whole box is given an appropriate depth as passed in and then centred with a right hand column shift.
 This is passed back for inclusion in the horizontal list of boxes.